bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Patrick Murck: 00:09:48

-Well, currently we assume that most miners are using Bitcoin Core and Bitcoin Core has a function called get block template.
+Well, currently we assume that most miners are using Bitcoin Core and Bitcoin Core has a function called `getblocktimestamp`.
-Get block template will look at the full nodes mempool, the queue of unconfirmed transactions.
+`getblocktimestamp` will look at the full nodes mempool, the queue of unconfirmed transactions.
 And for each transaction in the mempool, it has stored the size and fees of all of its ancestors plus itself.

 Clara Shikhelman: 00:10:14